Jbleezy/BO2-Reimagined/README.md

 #### HAMR
 * Decreased recoil
 * Upgraded: changed attachment from None to Fore Grip

-#### MG08/15
-* Ammo gets added to the clip at the same time that it gets added in the reload anim

 #### Mk 48
 * Replaces RPD (also added on Buried)